Ralph Teetor: Other achievements

 Teetor managed to live his life almost as if his accident had never happened, and went on to become successful as an engineer, manufacturing executive and entrepreneur.
 His other inventions included an early powered lawn mower, lock mechanisms, and holders for fishing rods.

 In 1936, Teetor was elected as president of the Society of Automotive Engineers (SAE).
 In 1963, he endowed the SAE's Ralph R. Teetor Educational Award which is awarded annually to stimulate "contacts between younger engineering educators and practicing engineers in industry and government."

 In 1965, Teetor received two honorary degrees, Doctor of Engineering at the Indiana Institute of Technology and Doctor of Laws at Earlham College, Indiana.
 He was also made a Fellow of the American Society of Mechanical Engineers.
 The planetarium and one of the residence houses at Earlham College are named in Teetor's honor.

 In 1988, Teetor was posthumously inducted into the Automotive Hall of Fame in Dearborn, Michigan, for his numerous contributions to the automotive industry.
+In 2024 he was inducted into the National Inventors Hall of Fame for his cruise control efforts, improving safety and fuel efficiency.